 Be wowed by golden fountains, decadent interior decorations, fine art, gardens and parks, and more when you enter Peterhof.
 It's one of the best examples of Russian palaces, a list which includes Catherine's Palace and the Hermitage in St. Petersburg.
 Use the following guide to help you plan and enjoy your trip to Petradvorets.
 Everyone wants to see Peter's Court, so you'll be glad you came prepared!

-- Grand Palace: Open Tuesday – Sunday 10:30am to 5pm.
+- Grand Palace: Open Tuesday – Sunday from 10:30 am to 5 pm.
 Closed the last Tuesday of each month

 Peterhof Admission Fees